 Councilmember.
 Chief of Staff at Alliance for a Better Community.
 Former VP of Planned Parenthood Los Angeles.
-John Erickson, represents a new kind of elected official—one who has proven to be a courageous, proactive, effective leader who will never give up a fight for what’s right.
+John Erickson, represents a new kind of Democratic leader—one who has proven to be a courageous, proactive, and effective leader who will never give up a fight for what’s right.
 As a community organizer and skilled policymaker, John builds coalitions and works across the aisle to get things done.
 He has been advocating for a better world ever since he was a young boy in Ripon, Wisconsin.
 His trajectory from advocate for all to nonprofit executive, community organizer and public servant began at the age of 6 when he started accompanying his grandmother Gladys to volunteer at the local food bank.
 Still in elementary school, John started accompanying Gladys to the state capitol to lobby for veterans’ and women’s rights.

 While organizing and advocacy have always been part of John’s life, it was when he was selected to become a City Council intern that he saw the importance of having outspoken, bold advocates in public office.
 After completing his internship with the Council, John went on to become a council deputy for former Mayor Abbe Land and a city staffer tasked with advancing policies and initiating programs around women’s rights, LGBTQ+ rights, the environment, and civic engagement.
 In 2020, John was elected to city council on a platform of neighborhood preservation, housing and homelessness, renters’ rights, healthcare, equity, and sustainability.